Accounts

 --remove remove a previously deleted monitor

---watch continually scan for new blocks and extract data for monitored addresses
+-w, --watch continually scan for new blocks and extract data as per the command file

--s, --sleep float seconds to sleep between monitor passes (default 14)
+-s, --sleep float available with --watch option only, the number of seconds to sleep between runs (default 14)

 -x, --fmt string export format, one of [none|json*|txt|csv]